A Reader asks How to Pay for College With No Money and without a Trust Fund.

 5. Start at Community College if you have No Money

-Encourage your daughter to get her core curriculum at a community college.
+Consider letting your daughter get her core curriculum at a community college.
 Class sizes are smaller and the cost per credit hour is almost half that of a university.

-Most classes are usually taught by professors, not teachers assistants.
+Most classes are usually taught by professors, not a teacher’s assistants.